Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Problem Settings and Preliminaries

 \section{Problem Settings and Preliminaries}

 \paragraph{Markov Decision Processes (MDPs).} A finite Markov decision process (MDP) is defined by a tuple $\cM = (\cS, \cA, P, r, \gamma, \rho)$, where $\cS$ is a finite set of states, $\cA$ is a finite set of actions available to the agent, and $P$ is the transition probability function such that $P(s'|s,a)$ describes the probability of transitioning from one state $s$ to another $s'$ given a particular action $a$.
-For the sake of notation simplicity, we use $\Psa$ to denote the probability distribution $P(\cdot|s,a)$ over the state space $\cS$.
-The reward function $r: \cS \times \cA \rightarrow [0,1]$ assigns a reward to the agent for taking a particular action in a given state.
-The discount factor $\gamma\in [0,1)$ determines the importance of future rewards, and the initial distribution $\rho$ specifies the initial probability distribution over the state space $\cS$.
+For the sake of notation simplicity, we use $\Psa$ to denote the probability distribution $P(\cdot|s,a)$ over the state space $\cS$. $r: \cS \times \cA \rightarrow [0,1]$ is a reward function, $\gamma\in [0,1)$ is a discounting factor, and $\rho$ specifies the initial probability distribution over the state space $\cS$.

 A stochastic policy $\pi: \cS\to \Delta^{|\cA|}$ specifies a strategy where the agent chooses its action based on the current state in a stochastic fashion; more specifically, the probability of choosing action $a$ at state $s$ is given by $\Pr(a|s) = \pi(a|s)$.
-A deterministic policy is a special case of the stochastic policy where for every state $s$ there's an action $a_s$ such that $\pi(a_s|s) = 1$.
+A deterministic policy is a special case of the stochastic policy where for every state $s$ there is an action $a_s$ such that $\pi(a_s|s) = 1$.
 For notation simplicity, we slightly overload the notation and use $\pi(s)$ to denote the action $a_s$ for deterministic policies.
+For a given stationary policy $\pi$ and a set of transition probability distributions $\{\Psa\}_{s\in\cS, a\in\cA}$, we denote the discounted state visitation distribution by